 Wednesday, March 11, 2020

-Wuhan is no backwater; it’s the ninth largest city in China.
+And this far off place, Wuhan, it’s no backwater; in fact, the ninth largest city in China.
 Supposedly, this virus has come from infected animals sold in a particular wet market there.
-A wet market sells anything other than dry goods, such as produce, meat, fish, chicken, pork, and exotic animals like the pangolin, bats, and even illicit bear bile.
-Some of the world’s leading public health officials refer to wet markets as “disease incubators.”
-Viruses use animals, like those sold at wet markets, as vessels for mutation.
-When the virus has mutated, the new strain leaves the animal to move into a new host for replicating and spreading.
+Wet markets are very popular in China.
+Vendors there sell anything other than dry goods, such as produce, meat, fish, chicken, pork, and exotic animals like the pangolin, and bats, even bear bile.
+Some of the world’s leading public health officials have referred to wet markets as “disease incubators.”
+They’re rife with unsanitary conditions, ideal for spreading disease.
+It’s no surprise than that these viruses use animals, like those sold at wet markets, as vessels for their mutation.
+Once the virus has mutated, the new strain leaves the animal to move into a new host for replicating and spreading.
 It does so typically through the animal’s blood, urine, and feces.
-People who work or shop at these wet markets then come into contact with or consume the infected meat, unwittingly infecting themselves.
-The new virus, COVID-19, has now begun to spread among human beings, faster than a wildfire with a tailwind.
+People who work or shop at these wet markets can then come into contact with or even consume the viral-infected meat, unwittingly infecting themselves.
+This new virus, COVID-19, a first cousin to the SARS virus, has now begun to spread among human beings, and it’s spreading faster than a wildfire with a tailwind.

-Well, it’s just my luck that some people here in my hotel are infected.
+Well, it’s just my luck that some people here in my hotel have become infected with COVID-19.
 They started showing the symptoms: dry cough, shortness of breath, high fever.
-Four guests and two housekeepers tested positive for the dreaded COVID-19.
+Four guests and two housekeepers tested positive for the dreaded virus.
 The management kept that a secret for all of ten minutes before the entire hotel knew about it and guests began checking out.
 Some actually got out before the quarantine began.
 I wish I had.
-The CDC says that COVID-19 is a particularly dangerous virus.
-Where someone infected with the regular, old flu potentially infects one other person, someone with COVID-19 infects three.
+The CDC website is reporting that SARS-CoV-2 or COVID-19 is a particularly dangerous variant because of its R0 (R naught factor) which is an estimate of how many healthy people one contagious person will infect.
+Where someone infected with the regular, old flu-bug potentially infects one other person (R0=1), someone with COVID-19 infects three (R0=3).
 It takes seven days from the time you’re infected with COVID-19 until you become symptomatic.
 Symptoms can last for fourteen days unless complications set in, such as pneumonia.
 In an abundance of caution, the city’s health department has closed the hotel and quarantined all guests and employees for the next fourteen days.
 We’re allowed to walk around the hotel, go down to the lobby, but that’s about it.
 The bar, swimming pool, fitness room, and even the business center are all closed until further notice, per the quarantine.

 The reason that I’m here in the city is to meet with my editor and publisher about a book I’ve written, which is scheduled for release later this year.
 However, this virus has hit New York City hard, which means all my meetings have been canceled.
 Right now, I just want to get out of here and go home.
 I tried leaving this morning.
 The manager stopped me.
 He said if I left the hotel he would call the police, and instead of serving out my quarantine in a five-star-hotel, I’d be doing it in the city jail.
 What’s the use?
 Even if I could leave the hotel now, I wouldn’t be able to fly home to Columbus.
 They aren’t allowing any planes from “hot zones,” like New York City, to land at John Glenn International.

 I suppose timing is everything.
-Last week, a buddy of mine from back home, Jerry Ellison, was here, too, on business, but he got out of the city just in time.
+Last week, an old high school buddy of mine from back home, Jerry Ellison, was here, too, on business, but he got out of the city before the lockdown.
 Jerry owns a successful e-commerce, home décor, and accessories business.
-Many of his top-notch designers are here in Manhattan.
-On his way back from China, where he imports most of his products, he stopped off to glad-hand a few clients that needed the extra attention.
-Just before he left, Jerry and I got together for pizza and a beer in Times Square.
-It was really good to see Jerry again.
+He’s somewhat of a celebrity back home.
+Back in 2015, Jerry received the Black Entrepreneur of The Year Award, and he and his wife Lisa even had lunch at the White House with the Obamas.
+Jerry’s top-notch designers and celebrity clients are here in Manhattan, so on his way back from China, where he imports most of his products, he stopped off here to glad-hand a few of his “special clients” as Jerry says, that require “special attention.”
+I sure am glad he texted me to let me know he was in town.
+Just before he took off for Columbus, Jerry and I got together for pizza and a couple beers at Carmine’s in Times Square.
+It sure was good to see him again.

 Saturday, March 14, 2020